 Interlocking pavers are the first choice of many homeowners because they’re beautiful, versatile and impactful, and can be used in many places around house.
 In addition, with its non-slip property, it is also a popular choice for pool decks.

 They come in a wide variety of colours, shapes and textures, and can be easily customized to create a unique look that suits each owner’s property, whether it be commercial or residential.
+For design ideas for your interlock front entrance and walkway, click here.

 Today’s interlocking pavers or patio stones are designed to carry heavy loads.
 The technology behind laying interlocking stone has changed too.
 At Markstone, we install a layer of gravel which helps with drainage.
 This in turn keeps the stones from shifting due to settling or water erosion.